FunnelbackPtyLtd/funnelback-plugin-examples/jsoup-filtering/README.md

 # Plugin: jsoup-filtering

+Demonstrates using a plugin to count number of elements which contain the specified class name.

 Enabled this by adding it to the Jsoup filter chain as well as enabling the plugin.
 Example shows reading from configuration and setting metadata.